MadMatcher/MadLib/docs/madlib-technical-guide.md

 ```

 **How the Continuous Mode Works:** Consider AL in the continuous mode.
 Here we no longer have the notion of iterations.
 Instead, the user will continously label examples, as discussed in Section "Preliminaries" at the start of this guide.
-* In this mode, 'queue_size' is the **CLARIFY**
+* In this mode, 'queue_size' is the size of the queue where we store the examples that the user will label.
+When the user indicates that he or she is ready to label, we take the example at the front of this queue and give it to the user to label.
+As soon as the queue becomes somewhat empty (say less than 2/3 full), we find more informative examples to add to the queue.
 * 'max_labeled' is the maximal number of examples that the user will label.
 AL will terminates after this.
 * 'on_demand_stop': If this is True, then ignore 'max_labeled', let the user keep labeling, and stop only when the user hits a button on the labeler's UI indicating that the user wants to stop the labeling process.

 So if you use the gold labeler, then 'on_demand_stop' should be False.
+Otherwise,
-Otherwise, you can either set a value for 'max_labeled' and set 'on_demand_stop' to False, in order to label just a fixed number of examples.
-Or you can set 'on_demand_stop' to True, in order to label as many examples as you want.
+* you can either set a value for 'max_labeled' and set 'on_demand_stop' to False, in order to label just a fixed number of examples.
+* Or you can set 'on_demand_stop' to True, in order to label as many examples as you want.

 Here is an example for the continuous mode:
 ```python